-If you’re unfamiliar with Soul Food Sessions, they’re a movement to acknowledge and support people of color in the culinary arts, restaurant and hospitality industries, and beverage services.
+If you’re unfamiliar with Soul Food Sessions, they’re a movement dedicated to supporting and celebrating people of color in the culinary, hospitality, and beverage industries.

 Charred Corn Crab Cakes with Watermelon Rind Slaw